Jane Ear's Happy Story March 2008

 I finally gave in and brought her home in March.
 After sniffing her room briefly, she started purring and rubbing against me and rolling around on the floor so I could pet her.
 I was astounded that she was so obviously happy so soon after arriving home.
 She's an entirely different cat at home than she was in The Cat House.
 She's been affectionate with everyone that she's met and Jane E rarely swats without giving warning first.
 I'm glad that she feels so safe and loved at home, but it's disheartening to know that she was so uncomfortable and unhappy in the adoption center that she was always poised to fight.

+Jane E has her own room in my house that she knows is safe.
+The other cats don't breach the doorway without her permission.
 In her room are the pink cat beds that came home with her.
 She has an affinity for anything hot pink.
 I, on the other hand, very much dislike pink.
 But for Jane E, I have made an exception to not having pink in my house.
 In fact, I've bought her pink toys and blankets!
 Perched in the window in her room, she can view three bird-feeding areas.
 Jane E was surprisingly quick to explore the entire house.
 One day, early on, I heard a chorus of growling in another room.
 When I investigated, I found my two old cats huddled together on the couch watching Jane consider entering the living room.
 I wish I had a picture of these two, enormous (part Maine Coon), geriatric cats terrified that this dainty, young girl was even CONSIDERING ENTERING the room!
 8-) Overall, the cats have all been great about giving each other the space they need as we adjust.

 I'm glad I made an exception for Jane Ear to join my family.
 She skips when she's happy, which I'd never seen a cat do before.
 She also drools excessively when she's being petted or held.
 More than once I've had big drool puddles on my clothes after cuddling with her.
 Neither of my other cats are lap cats, but Jane E is.
 She has a unique chirp, a loud purr, and an infectious joie de vivre.
 She's changed all of us.
 Even the least social of the old cats is in higher spirits and has become more social, playful, and affectionate since Jane E arrived.
 We are as lucky as she is that we've ended up together.